lukashornych/evitalab/documentation/developer/guidelines.md

 # Guidelines

+Basic rules
-Each module should respect the vertical slice architecture in conjunction with the Model-View-ViewModel for UI components.
+Each module should respect the vertical slice architecture.
 We are also big fans of immutability (where it makes sense) in Domain-Driver-Design, so we try to build the codebase using these practices.